nicolaka/ucp-sd-ra/README.md

 ### Prerequisites
 For this reference architecture, you will need the following environment setup.
 For instructions on installation go [here](FIXME).

--  Atleast 3 UCP Controllers Nodes.
+-  At least 3 UCP Controllers Nodes.
--  Atleast 3 UCP Cluster Nodes.
+-  At least 3 UCP Cluster Nodes.
 -  A designated DNS record for UCP (e.g ucp.myenterprise.com).